DimwitLabs/ode/README.md

 - **Markdown-based content**: Write your pieces and pages in simple markdown files with front matter; push to publish
 - **Reader mode**: Beautiful paginated reading experience with keyboard navigation (arrow keys)
-  - **Checkpointing:** URLs for the reader mode track piece and position so even if you publish more and the collection gets updated, a bookmarked link will always send the reader to the right place in the "book".
+  - **Checkpointing:** URLs for the reader mode track piece and position so even if you publish more and the collection gets updated, a bookmarked link will always send the reader to the right place in the "book"
-  - **Gestures:** The Reader supports both swipe and trackpad gestures as of `v1.0.2`.
+  - **Gestures:** The Reader supports both swipe and trackpad gestures
 - **Collections/Volumes**: Automatically organize your pieces into themed collections for curated reading
 - **Dark/Light mode**: Automatic theme switching with user preference persistence with a nice lamp reminiscent of olden times
-- **Theming**: 10 built-in themes with full customization support via config.yaml
+- **Theming**: 10 built-in themes with full customization support via `config.yaml`
 - **RSS feed**: Auto-generated RSS feed with full content for your readers to use
 - **Body of Work**: Chronological archive of all your pieces, organized by month/year; order is up to you
 - **Random piece**: Let readers discover content serendipitously and the continue reading